adaltas/node-nikita/docs/content/about/tutorial.md

 ### Passing metadata

 There are several properties which are globally available to every actions such as `header`, `retry`, `relax`.
-Those are [metadata][/metadata/] and they are not to be confused with options.
+Those are [metadata][/metadata/] and they are not to be confused with config.
 We encourage you to navigate the documentation.
 Covering all of them is not in the scope of this tutorial.

 ### Registering actions